Personal Income Tax

-Preferential business transformation and transfer of assets
+Preferential business transformation, transfer of assets

 The conditions set for preferential business transformation and preferential transfer of assets have been supplemented with a new one: the transaction has to be based on valid economic or commercial reasons and it is for the taxpayer to prove the existence of such underlying reasons.

-Promoting employees’ mobility
+Promoting the mobility of employees

-The maintenance cost of buildings classified as historical monuments – on top of being tax deductive – will also be eligible to reduce the tax base up to 50% of the pre-tax profits.
+According to a change adopted in the summer of 2016, from 2017 the maintenance cost of buildings classified as historical monuments — on top of being tax deductive — will also be eligible to reduce the tax base up to 50% of the pre-tax profits.